reframe-hpc/reframe/docs/manpage.rst

       Repeating tests with dependencies is not supported, but you can repeat tests that use fixtures.

    .. versionadded:: 3.12.0

+.. option:: --reruns=N

+   Rerun the whole test session ``N`` times.

+   In total, the selected tests will run ``N+1`` times as the first time does not count as a rerun.

+   At the end, failures from every run will be reported and, similarly, the failure statistics printed by the :option:`--failure-stats` option will include all runs.

+   Although similar to :option:`--repeat`, this option behaves differently.
+   This option repeats the *whole* test session multiple times.
+   All the tests of the session will finish before a new run is started.
+   The :option:`--repeat` option on the other hand generates clones of the selected tests and schedules them for running in a single session.
+   As a result, all the test clones will run (by default) concurrently.

+   .. versionadded:: 4.2

 .. option:: --restore-session [REPORT1[,REPORT2,...]]